 Contact your proposed new registrar to request a change of the registrar of record.
 The proposed new registrar will ask you to provide a valid transfer authorisation code for the licence.
 This code may also be known as your domain name password.

 This code will generally be different to the password you use to access your account with your current registrar or their reseller.

 To access your transfer authorisation code you can:

 - Request the code from your current registrar in writing.
 The current registrar will provide the transfer authorisation code to the registrant email address listed in the registry.
 You can check your registered contact email on the WHOIS tool.

 - Use the .au domain password recovery tool.

 For information about transferring a licence to another registrant, see 'Transferring a .au domain name licence to another person'.

 Where can I find more information?

-To stay up to date with the latest information about auDA and the .au domain, become an auDA Associate Member.
+To stay up to date with the latest information about auDA and the .au domain, become a .au member.